mrquincle/fitbit-fatbat/README.md

     2802 0000 0100 7002 0000 1522 242F 1507
     ...

+### I am challenging you!

 Here `1522 242F 1507` is my device id.
 The value `6B02` and `7002` is a counter expressing the total number of bytes communication back and forth between my laptop and the Fitbit.
+You can find a larger dump at [pastebin](http://pastebin.com/9STG0yus).
+If you can use it to make me look obese on the public part of the Fitbit website, or if you can decode it, I will give you some nice beers! :-)

+### Micro dump

 The `MICRO_DUMP` has a different opcode: